vdesouza/terraform-provider-googleworkspace/docs/resources/chrome_policy_file.md

 ### Required

 - `file_path` (String) The local file path to upload.
 The file will be uploaded to Chrome Policy API.
 Changes to this path will trigger a new upload.
+- `policy_field` (String) The fully qualified policy schema and field name this file is uploaded for.
+This is required by the API to validate the content type.
+Example: 'chrome.users.WallpaperImage.value' for wallpaper images.

 ### Optional